-A convenient way to understand how national income equilibrium is determined is to use the 'cross' diagram which looks at the factors which can increase and reduce the flow of income in an economy over time.
+A convenient way to understand how national income equilibrium is determined is to use a version of the 'cross' diagram which looks at the factors which can increase and reduce the flow of income in an economy over time.

-The cross diagram maps injections and withdrawals against national income, and excludes consumption from the analysis.
+The cross diagram used here maps out injections and withdrawals (or leakages) against national income, and excludes consumption from the analysis.

-Injections into the flow of income in an economy include investment by firms, government spending on public and merit goods, and demand for an economy’s exports.
+Injections into the flow of income in an economy include investment by firms, government spending on public goods, merit goods and income transfers, and demand for an economy’s exports.

-Because injections are not determined by current GDP, they remain constant as GDP increases.
+It is assumed that injections are not determined by current GDP and remain constant as GDP increases.
 In the current time period the decision to invest by firms is assumed to have taken place in the previous time period.

 Similarly, government spending decisions are taken at the time of the national budget, which will precede the current time period.